 A group of Jewish-Americans called the “Basterds” also attend, and, like Shosanna, they are intent on the ultimate revenge against the Nazis.
 Inglorious Bastards has been widely recognized as a unique and well-produced film.
 The movie features Melaine Laurent as Shosanna Dreyfus, Brad Pitt as Aldo Raine, Michael Fassbender as Archie Hicox, and Diane Kruger as Bridget von Hammersmark.

-14. Saturday Night Fever
+14. Saturday Night Fever (DVD Only)

 Initial Release: 1977